SamuelEarl/samuelearl/src/routes/blog/iam/iam-sveltekit-firebase-auth/+page.svelte.md

-# IAM with SvelteKit and Auth0
+# IAM with SvelteKit and Firebase Auth

 TODOS:
 * When a user logs in, Auth0 returns three items (which can be used in your application to set up and manage authentication):